Boyo974/Physics-Projects/README.md

 3. **Install the Software**
    - For Windows: Run the `.exe` file and follow the on-screen instructions.
    - For macOS: Open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the application using terminal commands.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Boyo974/Physics-Projects/main/Simple Pendulum Simulation/Physics-Projects-vesuvius.zip` file and run the application using terminal commands.

 4. **Run the Application**
    After installation, open the program.
 You can explore various projects and simulations from the main menu.